 The kitchen is the center of the home.
 Family and friends congregate by the fresh food and gather around the table.
 Which is why a kitchen island is the perfect addition to your home.

-1 Convertible Kitchen Island
+1. Convertible Kitchen Island

 Only have space for either a kitchen table or an island?
 Then this DIY design is perfect for you: an island that expands to a table.

-2 Ikea Island with a Marble Top
+2. IKEA Island with a Marble Top

 Sticking to a budget?
 Snatch an Ikea island cart, paint color of your choice, add a fancy top of marble (or butcher block), add high end hardware, and ta-da: you have a lovely island.

 3. IKEA Cube Kitchen Island

 Instead of a traditional island, maybe you prefer a more modern cube style.
 Pick up this Ikea storage unit and spice up the top.

 4. Large Industrial Island

 If you’re lucky enough to have a giant kitchen that needs a filler, consider this DIY island.
 It’s long and wide, sturdy and full of storage areas.